vitawork/Liri-node-app/README.md

    ![Image of menu](2.png)

    ###  concert-this
-         It is showig the events information for this artist(s)
+         It shows the events information for this artist(s)

            - Name of the venue
            - Venue location